History

 "OKA" cars meet all modern requirements.

-There is continuing and stable demand for "OKA" cars in Russia.
+For many years there was continuing and stable demand for "OKA" cars in Russia.

 This is the 200,000th "OKA" mini-car that has been produced at "ZMA" plant